 International development and financial institutions like the World Bank can play a critical role in scaling up green-gray integration, shifting away from carbon-intensive infrastructure and channeling capital to NBS.
 However, historically, these institutions have not strongly signaled an interest in NBS, nor provided a pathway for their clients and partners to utilize them.

-The World Bank’s NBS program was established in 2017.
+The World Bank’s NBS program was established in 2017 with support from the Global Facility for Disaster Reduction and Recovery and PROFOR.
 WRI began supporting the World Bank on its NBS strategy in 2018.
 WRI co-developed the vision and co-authored the World Bank’s flagship report on NBS, Integrating Green and Gray, leading research and analysis on the technical, social, economic, policy and financial case for green-gray infrastructure.
 The report proposes a new direction for international development and finance.

 Aware that green infrastructure must be as rigorously evaluated and carefully designed, WRI also helped steer the appropriate use of green infrastructure in mainstream infrastructure programs.
 WRI synthesized guidance for how to appraise green-gray projects on par with traditional gray infrastructure projects.
 To encourage investment in NBS and inform future NBS efforts, WRI created detailed information packets and case studies for World Bank staff.
 The World Bank continues to disseminate these knowledge products to staff, partners and project teams in countries such as Rwanda, Turkey, Senegal and Seychelles.